JuliaLang/IJulia.jl/docs/src/manual/troubleshooting.md

 # Troubleshooting

-## General troubleshooting tips

-* If you ran into a problem with the above steps, after fixing the problem you can type `Pkg.build()` to try to rerun the install scripts.
-* If you tried it a while ago, try running `Pkg.update()` and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
-Run `Pkg.build("IJulia")` if your Julia version may have changed.
-If this doesn't work, you could try just deleting the whole `.julia/conda` directory in your home directory (on Windows, it is called `Users\USERNAME\.julia\conda` in your home directory) via `rm(abspath(first(DEPOT_PATH), "conda"),recursive=true)` in Julia and re-adding the packages.
-* On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).
-* Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
-Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
-* If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try creating a new Python notebook (not Julia) from the `New` button in the Jupyter dashboard, to see if `1+1` works in Python.
-If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
-(For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)
-If the Python test works, then IJulia may not be installed in the global or default environment and you may need to install a custom Julia kernel that uses your required `Project.toml` (see [Julia projects](@ref)).
-* Try running `jupyter --version` and make sure that it prints `3.0.0` or larger; earlier versions of IPython are no longer supported by IJulia.
-* You can try setting `ENV["JUPYTER"]=""; Pkg.build("IJulia")` to force IJulia to go back to its own Conda-based Jupyter version (if you previously tried a different `jupyter`).

-## Inspecting and fixing Jupyter kernels

 Jupyter notebooks run code by connecting to a [kernel](https://docs.jupyter.org/en/stable/projects/kernels.html).
 That's exactly what the `IJulia` package provides.
 Jupyter knows about available kernels through [kernel specs](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs), which are `kernel.json` files inside [Jupyter's data paths](https://docs.jupyter.org/en/stable/use/jupyter-directories.html#data-files).
 You can list the available kernel specs on the command line with

 ```sh